The Geometry of Darboux Integrable Elliptic Systems: Preliminaries

 Finally, taking the exterior derivative of equation \eqref{onedtheta}, the coefficient of $\overline{\sigma^u}\wedge \pi^a \wedge \pi^b $ is $\overline{\vS_u}( A^i_{ab})$ which must vanish.
 Lemma \ref{DIX} then implies $A^i_{ab} \in \Invts$. \end{proof}

-In Remark \ref{TS10} it was noted, for a $\JJ$-invariant integral manifold $s:\Sigma \to M$ of an elliptic distribution $(\dD,\JJ)$ with induced almost complex structure $\widetilde \JJ$, that $ T^*_{1,0}\Sigma =s^* (V)$ and is spanned pointwise by the $s^* \sigma^u$.
-Equation \eqref{onedsigma} shows that when $(\dD,\JJ)$ is Darboux integrable $\widetilde{\JJ}$ is integrable, and that the local coordinates from \eqref{zucoords}, provided by the Frobenius Theorem, will induce holomorphic coordinates local on $\Sigma$.
+\ifarch \begin{remark} In Remark \ref{TS10} it was noted that, for a $\JJ$-invariant integral manifold $s:\Sigma \to M$ of an elliptic distribution $(\dD,\JJ)$ with induced almost complex structure $ \JJSig$, $ T^*_{1,0}\Sigma =s^* (V)$ and is spanned pointwise by the forms $s^* \sigma^u$.
+Equation \eqref{onedsigma} shows that when $(\dD,\JJ)$ is Darboux integrable, ${\JJSig}$ is integrable, and the local coordinates from \eqref{zucoords} provided by the Frobenius Theorem will induce holomorphic coordinates on $\Sigma$.
 The Darboux invariants on $M$ then restrict to be holomorphic functions on $\Sigma$.
-While Darboux integrability provides a sufficient condition that $\widetilde \JJ$ be integrable, Example 7.4.20 in [18] shows that even when an elliptic decomposable system is not Darboux integrable the invariants may still restrict to be holomorphic on any $\JJ$-invariant integral submanifold.
+While Darboux integrability provides a sufficient condition that $ \JJSig$ be integrable, Example 7.4.20 in \cite{CfB2} gives a representation of the minimal surface equation by an elliptic decomposable system on a 5-manifold; while the system is not Darboux integrable (but its prolongation is) the induced almost complex structure $ \JJSig$ on any $\JJ$-invariant integral submanifold is integrable for dimensional reasons. \end{remark} \fi

 \begin{cor} Let $(\sysI, \dD, \JJ)$ be a Darboux integrable elliptic decomposable system, and $(\theta^i, \eta^r, \sigma^u, \etabars{r}, \sigmabars{u})$ a 1-adapted coframe satisfying structure equations \eqref{onedapt}.
 Then the 2-forms defined by